Frequently Asked Questions

 Where are you located

-We have offices in New Haven, Madison, and Stamford, CT.
+We have offices in New Haven and Stamford, CT.

 What does a typical comprehensive assessment cost?

-A comprehensive assessment may cost approximately $4000 to $5000 depending on the needs of the student.
+A comprehensive assessment package is $5,500.
 This cost includes all of the services and activities that are involved in the comprehensive diagnostic and treatment planning process.
 It includes the initial and final meetings, all diagnostic sessions performed by the multidisciplinary team, consultations among team members, report preparation, travel, a school visit (if needed) and attendance at PPT or other meetings (if needed).
-In our experience, the average time required to finalize each case is approximately 25 hours.
-Viewed this way, our services cost between $160 and $200 per hour.
+In our experience, the average time required to finalize each case is approximately 30 hours.
+Viewed this way, our services cost less than $200 per hour.
 We, however, also offer abbreviated assessments depending on clients' needs.